adonisjs/v5-docs/content/guides/digging-deeper/redis.md

 In AdonisJS,  we have improved the API of pub/sub and manage the subscriber connection internally for you, so that you don't have to create and manage it manually.

 For demonstration, lets create a pub/sub channel for tracking user signups.
-Begin by creating a new preload file by executing the following ace command.
+Begin by creating a new preload file by executing the following Ace command.

 ```sh
 node ace make:prldfile redis